junxit/us-congress-bills-112/metadata.md

 - 2011-04-12 — Introduced in Senate
 - 2011-04-12 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S2399)
+- 2011-06-20 — Amendment SA 491 agreed to in Senate by Unanimous Consent.
+- 2011-06-20 — Amendment SA 491 proposed by Senator Menendez for Senator Conrad. (consideration: CR S3937; text: CR S3937) To improve the resolved clause.
+- 2011-06-20 — Amendment SA 492 agreed to in Senate by Unanimous Consent.
+- 2011-06-20 — Amendment SA 492 proposed by Senator Menendez for Senator Conrad. (consideration: CR S3937; text: CR S3937) To improve the preamble.
+- 2011-06-20 — Measure laid before Senate by unanimous consent. (consideration: CR S3936-3937)
+- 2011-06-20 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent.(text: CR S3937)
+- 2011-06-20 — Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent. (text: CR S3937)
+- 2011-06-20 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2011-06-20 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2011-06-20 — Senate amendment agreed to: Amendment SA 491 agreed to in Senate by Unanimous Consent.
+- 2011-06-20 — Senate amendment agreed to: Amendment SA 492 agreed to in Senate by Unanimous Consent.
+- 2011-06-20 — Senate amendment proposed (on the floor): Amendment SA 491 proposed by Senator Menendez for Senator Conrad.(consideration: CR S3937; text: CR S3937)
+- 2011-06-20 — Senate amendment proposed (on the floor): Amendment SA 492 proposed by Senator Menendez for Senator Conrad.(consideration: CR S3937; text: CR S3937)
+- 2011-06-20 — Senate amendment submitted
+- 2011-06-20 — Senate amendment submitted